medusajs/medusa/docs/content/advanced/backend/events/architecture.md

 ### Note on Subscriber IDs

-If you have more than one handler methods attached to a single event, or if you have multiple server instances running, you must pass a subscriber ID as a third parameter to the `subscribe` method.
+If you have more than one handler methods attached to a single event, or if you have multiple backend instances running, you must pass a subscriber ID as a third parameter to the `subscribe` method.
 This allows the `EventBusService` to differentiate between handler methods when retrying a failed one.

 If a subscriber ID is not passed on subscription, all handler methods are run again.
 This can lead to data inconsistencies or general unwanted behavior in your system.